-People who have very low incomes or homelessness can have multiple medical problems and health issues including chronic conditions
+People who have very low incomes or homelessness can have multiple medical problems and health issues including chronic conditions like diabetes

-health care to people who might not otherwise get care, treating them with dignity and respect no matter how complex their care.
+to people who might not otherwise get care, treating them with dignity and respect no matter how complex their care.

 Old Town Clinic offers quality health care to everyone on a sliding fee scale.
 Located in the heart of the Burnside neighborhood, patients

 can often get all the care they need in a single location.
 Clinicians provide both primary and naturopathic care, perform preventive exams,

 treat injuries, perform minor procedures and can connect patients with mental health and chemical dependency services.

 Old Town Clinic is known for its cost effective and innovative care: